Safety and Security

 isaddressed on the initial program application which requests a physician’s statement that the student is in good health and not likely to require medical attention while abroad.

 - Pre-arrival materials advise students to observe basic common sense and reasonable prudence with respect to personal behavior and preventive medicine while abroad.
-Periodic reminders are issued throughout the semester from Deans and On-Site Directors.
+Periodic reminders are issued throughout the semester from the Office of Student Life, Deans, and/or On-Site Directors.

 - Pre-arrival materials include a liability release form signed by each student to make them aware of the determinant role which their personal conduct may play in avoiding risk.

-- Safety matters are discussed during on-site orientation at the start of each term with particular attention given to any behaviors or areas of town which should be avoided, use of public telephones, and accessing emergency services for police and medical assistance.
+- Safety matters are discussed during on-site orientation at the start of each term with particular attention given to any behaviors or areas of town which should be avoided and accessing emergency services for police and medical assistance.

 - A confidential file is maintained by staff with emergency contact information of parents or guardians and/or any special medical conditions of the student.